virtix/one-click-hugo-cms/site/content/_index.md

   text: >-
     Are you tired of the old and tired red and blue politics?
 Me, too!
 And I can do better!
 I'm starting a brand new government right here, right now.
 All I need is a nap.
 After that, a cup of coffee.
-And then I'll change the world.
+And then after a quick pit-stop, Im fully ready change the world!
 But I need your help.
+Read on.
 intro:
-  heading: What can you offer?
+  heading: Ask what you can do for your country!
   text: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Quoting some guy--I think he was a president or something--I'm asking for you to step up and help.
+Not for yourself, but for the greater good.
 products:
   - image: img/illustrations-coffee.svg
     text: >-